-- (i.e., surnames or family names) and a secondary identifier (i.e., pre-names or 1493 given names).
-The printed name SHALL match the name on the identity source 1494 documents provided during identity proofing and registration to the extent possible.
-1495 The full name SHALL be printed in the PRIMARY IDENTIFIER, SECONDARY 1496 IDENTIFIER format.
-The entire full name SHOULD be printed on available lines of 1497 Zone 2F and either identifier MAY be wrapped.
-The wrapped identifier SHALL be 1498 indicated with the ">" character at the end of the line.
-The identifiers MAY be printed 1499 on separate lines if each fits on one line.
-Departments and agencies SHALL use the 1500 largest font in the range of 7 pt to 10 pt Arial Bold that allows the full name to be 1501 printed.
-Using 7 pt Arial Bold allows space for three lines and SHALL only be used if 1502 the full name does not fit on two lines in 8 pt Arial Bold.
-Table 4-1 provides examples 1503 of separate primary and secondary identifier lines, single line with identifiers, 1504 wrapped full names, and full name in three lines.
-Note that the truncation SHOULD 1505 only occur if the full name cannot be printed in 7 pt Arial Bold.
-1506 - 1507 Names in the primary identifier and the first name in the secondary identifier SHALL - 1508 NOT be abbreviated.
-Other names and conventional prefixes and suffixes, which - 1509 SHALL be included in the secondary identifier, MAY be abbreviated.
-The special - character "." (period) SHALL indicate such abbreviations, as shown in Figure 4-2. - 1511 Other uses of special symbols (e.g., the apostrophe in "O'BRIEN") are at the - discretion of the issuer. - Zone 7F: Contact Area - The electronic contact interface for the card as defined by [ISO 7816].
+The full name26 SHALL be printed directly under the photograph in capital letters from the American Standard Code for Information Interchange (ASCII) character set specified in [RFC 20].
+The full name SHALL be composed of a primary identifier (i.e., surnames or family names) and a secondary identifier (i.e., pre-names or given names).
+The printed name SHALL match the name on the identity source documents provided during identity proofing and registration to the extent possible.
+The full name SHALL be printed in the PRIMARY IDENTIFIER, SECONDARY IDENTIFIER format.
+The entire full name SHOULD be printed on available lines of Zone 2F and either identifier MAY be wrapped.
+The wrapped identifier SHALL be indicated with the ">" character at the end of the line.
+The identifiers MAY be printed on separate lines if each fits on one line.
+Departments and agencies SHALL use the largest font in the range of 7 pt to 10 pt Arial Bold that allows the full name to be printed.
+Using 7 pt Arial Bold allows space for three lines and SHALL only be used if the full name does not fit on two lines in 8 pt Arial Bold.
+Table 4-1 provides examples of separate primary and secondary identifier lines, single line with identifiers, wrapped full names, and the full name in three lines.
+Note that truncation SHOULD only occur if the full name cannot be printed in 7 pt Arial Bold.

+Names in the primary identifier and the first name in the secondary identifier SHALL NOT be abbreviated.
+If other names and conventional prefixes and suffixes are included, they SHALL be included in the secondary identifier and MAY be abbreviated.
+The special character "." (period) SHALL indicate such abbreviations, as shown in Figure 4-2.
+Other uses of special symbols (e.g., the apostrophe in "O'BRIEN") are at the discretion of the issuer.

+Zone 7F: Contact Area

+The electronic contact interface for the card as defined by [ISO 7816].
 Printed items SHALL NOT cover the contact surface.
 The total size of the contact surface can vary between manufacturers.
-The area shown in Figure 4-1 roughly represents the minimal possible size. - 1518 Zone 8F: Employee Affiliation - An employee affiliation SHALL be printed on the card as depicted in Figure 4-1. - Examples of employee affiliation include "Employee," "Contractor," "Active Duty," and "Civilian."
+The area shown in Figure 4-1 roughly represents the minimal possible size.

+Zone 8F: Employee Affiliation

+An employee affiliation SHALL be printed on the card as depicted in Figure 4-1.
+Examples of employee affiliation include "Employee," "Contractor," "Active Duty," and "Civilian."

-1522 Zone 10F: Agency, Department, or Organization
+Zone 10F: Agency, Department, or Organization

-1523 The organizational affiliation SHALL be printed as depicted in Figure 4-1.
+The organizational affiliation SHALL be printed as depicted in Figure 4-1.